meringue7/Writeups/HTB/VulnCicada/VulnCicada.md

 ## Performing a DCSync with the DC account

-I can now authenticate as DC-JPQ225 using this certificate to recover his hash.
+With the certificate, I can now authenticate as the `DC-JPQ225$` machine account.
+My next step is to use this authentication to retrieve its NTLM hash.

 ```bash
 # certipy auth -pfx DC-JPQ225\$.pfx -dc-ip 10.129.234.48